Baby has a stuffy nose?

 But, take my word for it older generation, and newer generation that may be grossed out: The bulb aspirator never did much for Boy when he was miserable because he didn’t know how to blow his nose.

-Seeing is believing; I would have used this in a heartbeat.
+Seeing is believing; I would have used the NoseFrida in a heartbeat.

-Basically, the NoseFrida sits outside of the nose on the nostril.
+Basically, it sits outside of the nose on the nostril.

 It isn’t invasive.